rstrouse/ESPSomfy-RTS/README.md

 This software uses a couple of readily available hardware components.
 These include an ESP32 module and a CC1101 Transceiver module.
 The CC1101 is connected via SPI to the ESP32 and controlled using SmartRC-CC1101-Driver library.
 All in at the start of 2023 the total cost for me was about $12us for the final components.

+# ESPSomfy RTS Device Updates
+If you are here looking for how to install the latest software on your device.
+The wiki for instructions on how to do this is located here.
+[Updating ESPSomfy RTS](https://github.com/rstrouse/ESPSomfy-RTS/wiki/Updating-ESPSomfy-RTS)

 # Functionality
 After you get this up and running you will have the ability to interact with your shades using the built-in web interface, socket interface, and MQTT.
 There is also a full [Home Assistant integration](https://github.com/rstrouse/ESPSomfy-RTS-HA) that can be installed through HACS that can control your shades remotely and provide automations.